 How much your store will cost depends on how much experience you have with managing websites.
 If you know your way around a website, it will cost very little.
 The cost of the WooCommerce hosting, domain name, SSL certificate is all you need to get started.
 WooCommerce itself is free, setting up is often done for you and the stock is down to you.
 If you’re inexperienced, you may want to work with a web designer or developer to help set things up.
 You can hire these online for not a great deal of money and they could help you set everything up.
 Your web host may offer setup assistance for a modest charge too.

 Can I use WooCommerce hosting with an existing domain?

-Yes you can.
-Using an existing domain name is no different for eCommerce than it is for any hosting.
+Yes you can use WooCommerce hosting on an existing domain.
+This is no different for eCommerce than it is for any hosting.
 You just need to point that name to your nameserver and go from there.
 If the name is with a different host, you can import it or leave it where it is.
 As long as the nameserver points to your WooCommerce hosting, you’re set.

 Do I need to buy extensions and extras when using WooCommerce?

 How much traffic can my WooCommerce hosting handle?

 Most good WooCommerce hosting can handle a significant amount of traffic, a few thousand users a day should be handled easily.
 WooCommerce hosting differentiates itself from standard shared hosting by the number of pageviews it can handle, the number of transactions per hour or per day it can manage as well as the other eCommerce features.
 Visitor numbers should be listed alongside the other features of your hosting plan.
 Obviously, the more it can handle the better.
 Managed hosting should offer enough visitors and transactions for your needs and should state as such very clearly.

 Will my WooCommerce host take backups?